microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/identitygovernance-taskprocessingresult.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Result of a [task](../resources/identitygovernance-task.md) that was executed for a specific user because the task was part of the [lifecycle workflow](../resources/identitygovernance-workflow.md) for which the user fulfilled the [execution conditions](../resources/identitygovernance-workflowexecutionconditions.md).
+Result of a [workflow task](../resources/identitygovernance-task.md) that was executed for a specific user because the workflow task was part of the [lifecycle workflow](../resources/identitygovernance-workflow.md) for which the user fulfilled the [execution conditions](../resources/identitygovernance-workflowexecutionconditions.md).

 Inherits from [entity](../resources/entity.md).